NYPL/digarch/transfers/file-transfers.md

 **These instructions show you how to prepare destination folders for a number of consecutive disks.
 Consider using a one-line command to create directories if the disks you are packaging do not have consecutive MediaID numbers or you are only transferring one media object.**

-* Run [makesips script](../software#makesips-script){:target="_blank"} to create a consecutive number of submission information packages for material from digital media.
+* Run [makesips script](https://nypl.github.io/digarch/tools/software.html#makesips-script){:target="_blank"} to create a consecutive number of submission information packages for material from digital media.

 <!--Windows instructions should go here-->

 <!--May actually need to move the descriptive information on cygwin and wsl up here cause this can be done via terminal-->
 On Windows:
 Via WSL:
 * Open WSL terminal

 * Change to fileTransfers directory by entering ```cd /mnt/y/Staging/ingest/fileTransfers ```

-* ``mkdir`` command can be used to create directories.
-This works when media aren't consecutively numbered.
+* Use ``mkdir`` command to create directories when media aren't consecutively numbered.
 0001 to 0009 require a different line from 0010 on.

 * Change to fileTransfers directory.
 ```$ cd /Volumes/DigArchDiskStation/Staging/ingest/fileTransfers```